crashfrog/crashfrog/PMAP_progress_jan2016.md

-#Justin Payne
+##Justin Payne
-#Jan 2016
+##Jan 2016

-##PMAP Individual Performance Outcomes 2015
+#PMAP Individual Performance Outcomes 2015

-1) Research
+###1) Research

 *not rated.*

-2) Lab Analysis
+###2) Lab Analysis

-*Ensures rapid and automated movement of PR066 (RTLM) and other high-priority isolate sequences to NCBI-SRA.*
+####Ensures rapid and automated movement of PR066 (RTLM) and other high-priority isolate sequences to NCBI-SRA.

 Post GIMS-deployment, SRA data now uploads several times a day.

-3) Methods Development and Validation
+###3) Methods Development and Validation

 *GIMS Implementation Phase 1*

 Basespace Integration: live in production.

 NextSeq Integration: live in production; currently shaking out bugs in our first Nextseq run.

 Sequence QC/QA Analysis: live in production.

 NCBI Submission: SRA and BioSample submissions live in production.
 Improvements planned.

 *GIMS Implementation Phase 2*

 NCBI Accession capture: live in production.
 Currently a 20-hour lag between submission and accession capture due to NCBI not cleaning out old submission files.
 We expect this to drop to a couple of minutes or maybe an hour when they implement submission cleanup.

 Assembly pipeline: Assembly metadata was imported during go-live; assembly file data import in development.
 SLims assembly pipeline under active development.

 SLims reporting: live in production.

 PacBio network integration: Tim and Michael Long are mostly handling this, but I've been consulting and evaluating their proposals.
 Sci IT's sort of been dragging their feet.

 RNA-Seq data integration: No progress to report.

 Metagenomics data integration: Current SLims data model should transparently support metagenomic data, and support for non-isolate sequence data is being built into all SLims pipelines.
 Horizon goal for us, when the system is more mature and stable.

 *Integrate with Submission Portal 2.0 API*

 SRA and BioSample submission currently supported.
 BioProject and PGAP submission in progress.
 WGS submission was enabled by NCBI but until we have assemblies in SLims there's nothing yet to submit.

 *Metagenomic pipeline*

 Scope determination and functional specification discussions with Dr. Ottesen and metagenomics pipeline developer Padmini Ramachandran to begin soon.

-4) Consultative Services
+###4) Consultative Services

-*WGS Submission*
+####WGS Submission

 Consulted on and submitted WGS/Complete Genomes assemblies and annotations for DM researchers.

-*Bioinformatics*
+####Bioinformatics

 Led 1-day bioinformatics tools workshops during FDA/JIFSAN whole genome sequencing seminars in March and October.

 Contributed to 3 ORS public software repositories: TreeToReads (https://github.com/snacktavish/TreeToReads/pull/15), SNP-Pipeline (https://github.com/CFSAN-Biostatistics/snp-pipeline/pull/1), and filter_contigs (https://github.com/CFSAN-Biostatistics/filter_contigs).

-5) Communications
+###5) Communications

-*Conference attendance*
+####Conference attendance

 7. **September 2015** *American Society for Microbiology, Next-Gen Sequencing Pipelines*, Washington DC
 6. **September 2015** *Next Generation Sequencing Network for Food Pathogen Traceability Meeting #2*, Washington DC
 5. **August 2015** - *NCBI Hackathon*, Bethesda
 4. **June 2015** - *Sequencing, Finishing, and Analysis in the Future*, Santa Fe

-*Technical Contributions*
+####Technical Contributions

 I've appeared as co-author on a number of publications in 2015:

 6. Cary Pirone-Davies, Maria Hoffmann, Richard J. Roberts, Tim Muruvanda, Ruth Timme, Errol Strain, Yan Luo, **Justin Payne**, Khai Luong, Yi Song, Yu-Chih Tsai, Matthew Boitano, Tyson Clark, Jonas Korlach, Peter Evans, Marc Allard. *Genome-wide methylation patterns in Salmonella enterica subsp.
 Enterica serovars.* PLoS ONE 10(4): e0123639. doi:10.1371/journal.pone.0123639